Gnomesoft/WmiCrawler/README.md

 WMI Crawler
 ===========

-WMI Crawler is a simple command like application that crawls the WMI Namespaces, Classes, and Class Properties on the current system.
-It is rather simplistic in its output however it is very easy to parse the output to find a namespace or a class you are looking for.
+WMI Crawler is a simple command line application that crawls for WMI Namespaces, Classes, and Class Properties on the current system.
+It is rather simplistic in its output and is easy to parse the output to find a namespace or a class you are looking for by piping the output to another command or redirecting the output to a text file.

 ###Command Line Usage